Jean-Claude Juncker touts free EU roaming and wifi plan

 European Commission president Jean-Claude Juncker touted a plan on Wednesday for free mobile roaming and wireless internet in cities across the European Union, trying to rally popular support for a bloc battered by Brexit.

-Telecoms firms have been lobbying intensely for more flexible rules allowing them to boost revenue and invest in costly fast broadband to help the EU catch up with the United States and Asia.
+Telecoms firms, including Irish companies such as Three, Vodafone and Eir, have been lobbying intensely for more flexible rules allowing them to boost revenue and invest in costly fast broadband to help the bloc catch up with the US and Asia.

+The plan, part of a drive to create a “digital single market” in the EU, suggests all European households, rural or urban, should have access to superfast connectivity offering download speeds of at least 100 mbps, while all urban areas as well as major roads and railways should have uninterrupted 5G coverage.

-Only eight of the top 100 global tech companies are headquartered in Europe, according to an AT Kearney study.
+Only eight of the top 100 global tech companies are headquartered in Europe, according to a AT Kearney study.

-The unveiling of Juncker’s reform plan starts what is expected to be a fierce fight among EU lawmakers, member states and industry groups before it can become law.
+The unveiling of Mr Juncker’s reform plan starts what is expected to be a fierce fight among EU politicians, member states and industry groups before it can become law.

 Mr Juncker also promoted a copyright proposal that could give publishers more bargaining power with Google when demanding payment from the world’s most popular internet search engine for displaying snippets of their news.
 The outlines of this proposal stirred controversy when they were leaked last month but Wednesday’s plan provided few specifics.

-“The creation of content is not a hobby, it is a profession,” Juncker said.
-“As the world goes digital we have also to empower our artists and creators . . .
+“The creation of content is not a hobby, it is a profession,” Mr Juncker said.
+“As the world goes digital we have also to empower our artists and creators ...
 I want journalists, publishers and authors to be paid fairly for their work.”

 EDiMA, a trade group backed by top US and European tech firms ranging from Airbnb and Candy Crush game maker King.com to Amazon, Apple, Facebook and Google, called the copyright framework more 1916 than 2016.